 House | 3 bedrooms | sleeps 8

 Beautifully refurbished (2007) traditional stone village house in centre of the charming medieval village of Laurens, and the famous Faugeres wine region.
-Providing spacious, comfortable accommodation for up to 8 people.
+Providing spacious, comfortable accommodation for 6- 8 people.

 The property combines modern amenities with traditional features such as stone walls, original terracotta floors and exposed beams.
 It is just steps away from the local bakers , butchers, general store, pharmacy, bar, tabac and post office and a short walk to an excellent restaurant.

 For the more energetic there is a lovely swimming pool and horse riding at the local campsite(2kms) and tennis courts, playground and boules in the village.
 Within 2 minutes walk you will find yourself amidst the vineyards of this famous wine region.